TheDaniel3131/idling-non-steam-games/README.md

 <hr>

 ## Create a Shell Script (.sh)
-The purpose of shell script is to keep the app alive and running.
+The purpose of creating a shell script is to keep the app alive and running.

 First, create a custom shell script.
 You can do it like how I do below.
 You can change to anything but ensure that the code consists of loop or sequeunce.
 For example: